d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 ## Task 14
-Navigate using absolute-path syntax into the home folder of the user named 'piet'
+Navigate using absolute-path syntax into the home folder of the user named 'johndoe'

 ## Task 15